What does an HHA do?

-Home health and personal care aides help people who are disabled, chronically ill, or cognitively impaired, as well as elder adults who need assistance with activities of daily living.
-Responsible for help with bathing, dressing, grooming, and light housekeeping, home health aides are companions to those who need it most.
+Home health aides and personal care aides help people who are disabled, chronically ill, or cognitively impaired, as well as elder adults who need assistance with activities of daily living.
+Responsible for help with bathing, dressing, grooming, and light housekeeping, HHAs are companions to those who need it most.

 There is no formal education needed for home health and personal care aides.
 However, when working with a home health care agency, you will need some formal training.
-As a home health aide, you will be able to work in a variety of settings, but here are five reasons working as a personal aide in home health care is a great choice:
+As an HHA, you will be able to work in a variety of settings, but there are five reasons working as a personal aide in home health care is a particularly great choice.

 1. You become a hero on the home front.

-As a home health aide (HHA), you come to the rescue, becoming a hero to your clients and their families!
+As a home health aide, you come to the rescue, becoming a hero to your clients and their families!
 You give the family peace of mind, providing tender, loving, and compassionate care when the family is unable to do so themselves.

 2. Your presence truly matters to a family in need.

 When you enter a client’s home, you enter their lives.
 This can be a challenging process for some families.
-As a home health aide your compassionate spirit will help you break down barriers to truly get to know your clients.
+As an HHA, your compassionate spirit will help you break down barriers to truly get to know your clients.
 Working in their home gives you a unique perspective to caregiving.

 3. You change people’s lives.

 A home health aide cares for more than just their client.
 Those in need have families and communities supporting them as well.
-Becoming their home health aide means you become part of that world.
+Becoming their HHA means you become part of that world.

 You are responsible for your client’s well-being and for being a reliable presence in their life.
 It is your job to be the constant, unwavering professional your client, and their family, can trust.
 This professionalism, coupled with your unique skills, makes you a life-changing force.